 If you have asthma, you probably have a routine at home for taking care of it.
-Maybe you have to keep your room really clean, stay out of the garage when your mom or dad is painting, or take controller medicine at the same time every day.
+Maybe you have to keep your room really clean, stay out of the garage when your mom or dad is painting, or take long-term control medicine (also called controller or maintenance medicine) at the same time every day.

 But for much of the year, you're not at home.
 You're at school.
 What can you do there to take care of your asthma?
 Let's find out.